collinn/golfr/WeeklyRecord.md

 ## June 3-7, Week 2
 - MAP Proposal Part A, B completed
 - Generated initial matrix `initmat`
-- Generated `UpdateMat`to reflect the group assignment to the matrix
+- Generated `updatemat`to reflect the group assignment to the matrix
 - Moved `GenerateData`, `MakeGroups`, `testoverlap`, `initmat`, and `updatemat` to separate .R in `functions` file
-- `testmat` to check if there is any unpaired students in the matrix
+- `testmat` to check if there is any unpaired students in the matrix (maybe for the future use)

+## June 10-14, Week 3
+- `groupassign` function generated that loops through `MakeGroups` and `updatemat`